cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-statement.md

 <%= headers status: 200 %>
 <%= json(:dstu2_medication_statement_entry) %>

-<%= disclaimer %>

-### Errors

-The common [errors] and [OperationOutcomes] may be returned.

 ## Create

-Create a new MedicationStatement.
+Create a new medication statement.

     POST /MedicationStatement

-_Implementation Notes_

-* [MedicationStatement.status] must be set to `active`.
-* [MedicationStatement.wasNotTaken] set to `true` is not supported.
+_Notes_

 * If [MedicationStatement.medication] is a reference, it must refer to a [contained] Medication with the code field populated and cannot have any product.ingredients populated.
-* Only MedicationStatements about home medications or historical medications can be created.
-MedicationStatements about prescribed medications cannot be created because MedicationStatement isn't used to capture compliance information.
+* Only medication statements about home medications or historical medications can be created.
+Medication statements about prescribed medications cannot be created because the MedicationStatement resource is not used to capture compliance information.
+* Only the body fields mentioned below are supported.
+Unsupported fields are ignored or result in errors.

 ### Authorization Types